BeyondNFT/starter-site/README.md

 - Compile and deploy ERC721 contracts that works well with InteractiveNFT (using Truffle)
 - Create and Mint Interactive NFTs on blockchain using MetaMask (mini website in [site](./site))

+## Disclaimer

+This project is mostly here to have a quick playground  for InteractiveNFTS.
+Not all the functionnalities are shown ([see the Sandbox readme for an in-deep understanding of how they work](https://github.com/BeyondNFT/sandbox/blob/main/README.md))

 ## Contracts

 [See readme in ./truffle](./truffle/README.md)